Squarespace/pouchdb-lru-cache/README.md

 ### db.lru.get(key)

-Get the binary data from the database based on the given String `key`.
+Get a Promise for the binary data associated with the given String `key`.
 The data is always returned in HTML5 Blob format (or a Buffer in Node).
 If the data is not present (either because it got evicted, or because it never existed), then you'll get an error with status 404.

 #### Arguments: